nasierras/Symbionte_UN/readme.md

 ## iIOT module
 The following procedure is a modification of the published by Microsoft Corporation in Azure SDK Development for Arduino.
 The IOT module is based on the MQTT (Message Queuing Telemetry Transport), which is a lightweight, publish subscribe-based messaging protocol.
 ESP32 sends JSON formatted (Javascript object notation) data (voltages, currents, pressures, temperatures, superheat, vibration, CO2 levels, and failure counters) to Microsoft Azure.
+1. Setting up Microsoft Azure IoT Hub:
+- Register a new device within the IoT Hub and note the device connection string, under the SymbionteUN2020 template.
+- Using the device connection string obtained from the Azure IoT Hub, configure the MQTT client on the ESP32 to connect to the IoT Hub’s MQTT endpoint.
+2. Read sensor data and format as JSON:
+- Read data from the sensors connected to the ESP32 (voltage, current, pressure, temperature, superheat, vibration, CO2 levels, and failure counters).
+- Format the collected data into a JSON object.
+- Convert the JSON object to a string.
+- Use Azure services like Stream Analytics, Functions, or Logic Apps to process, analyze, or store the received data.
-In order to enhance communication with the user through social media a real-time feedback bot was developed in the device using Twilio and ThingESP.
-[14]
+- Visualize and monitor the data in real-time using services like Azure Time Series Insights In order to enhance communication with the user trough social media a real-time feedback bot was developed in the device using Twilio and ThingESP.

 ### Data Validation
 Once the data acquisition methods and the monitoring and protection modules have been defined and characterized, it is important to evaluate the relevance of the device in the field.
 As systems become increasingly complex, involving more electronics for control, monitoring, and measurement of key parameters, it is essential that the workforce is aware of this new set of skills they must possess to take advantage of intelligent systems in solving the problem of efficiently diagnosing systems and subsystems, and understanding the high dependence on various variables in the refrigeration cycle.